 We have completed the purchase price allocation for OpenFive, except for possible amendment to consideration when the purchase price adjustment has been determined in line with the acquisition agreement and possible adjustments to deferred tax assets and liabilities.
 Consideration is yet to be confirmed as at the date of approval of the accounts and is expected to be determined during 2023.
-On that basis, we have recognised provisional goodwill of US\$182,642,000 on the acquisition of OpenFive that is principally attributable to the assembled workforce, the benefits expected to be derived from the combination of our technologies to enhance our offering of advanced custom silicon solutions and further increases in our penetration of the rapidly growing networking and data centre markets.
+On that basis, we have recognised provisional goodwill of US\$182,158,000 on the acquisition of OpenFive that is principally attributable to the assembled workforce, the benefits expected to be derived from the combination of our technologies to enhance our offering of advanced custom silicon solutions and further increases in our penetration of the rapidly growing networking and data centre markets.

-Regarding deferred tax assets and liabilities, we are evaluating the costs and benefits of making an election under Section 338 of the US Internal Revenue Code of 1986, as this would limit the historical US income tax liability that may otherwise be inherited in a taxable stock acquisition.
-We are currently assessing calculations provided by the former owners of OpenFive and awaiting further information on the basis of and information supporting those calculations.
-By 15 May 2023, we will determine the appropriateness of making Section a 338 election.
-For the purposes of our annual reporting, we have recorded a provisional deferred tax liability of US\$15.9m.
+Regarding deferred tax assets and liabilities, we have evaluated the costs and benefits of making an election under Section 338 of the US Internal Revenue Code of 1986, which would limit the historical US income tax liability that may otherwise be inherited in a taxable stock acquisition and also change the tax attributes inherited (including tax losses) and the deferred tax position.
+On 15 May 2023, we made a Section 338 election and we are currently awaiting the final calculations from the former owners of OpenFive to determine the impact of the election and any amounts payable to the former owners.
+For the purposes of our annual reporting, we have recorded a provisional deferred tax liability of US\$15.9m, which will be updated following receipt of the final calculations.

-Subsequent to its acquisition, OpenFive generated revenue of US\$70,644,000 and a loss of US\$7,867,000 that are included in the consolidated statement of comprehensive income.
+Subsequent to its acquisition, OpenFive generated revenue of US\$70,827,000 and a loss of US\$11,717,000.
 If we had acquired OpenFive on 1 January 2022, we estimate that the Group's revenue for the year would have been US\$75,847,000 higher and the Group's loss for the year would have been US\$13,554,000 greater.